shayko18/CarND-Vehicle-Detection/writeup_report.md

 	- The windows that we will use in the sliding window (we also plot them)
 	- The SVC model and the parameters we will use to extract the features
 	- Some data from the previous project (Advanced-Lane-Lines) we will use to also plot the lane lines here
 - Part D (Lines 653-776): The main pipeline.
 Only one function- process_image(). we will use it both for the video and for the single test images.
+In this function we do some filtering over the frames if the input is the video option.
 - Part E (Lines 778-798): Here we decide if the run the pipeline on a single image (and which image) and/or on the video (and which video)

 ###Histogram of Oriented Gradients (HOG)